Type

 “Food waste disposal feels like an additional step!”

-• First year in RISD cafeteria having a food compost only bin.
+• It is the first year RISD cafeteria having a food compost only bin.
 Students are not used to separating food waste with landfills.

 • Layout of different waste bins make student go back and forth to compost food waste, especially with both hands full of utensils.
 Busy students who are running late use landfill bins to compost food waste.